kunmi02/ruby-enumerables/README.md

 # ruby-enumerables

-> First Ruby Project at Microverse to be introduced to working with Ruby.
+> Second Ruby Project at Microverse to get used to working with Ruby.

 ![microverse](https://camo.githubusercontent.com/3a5835d4f56c57cec85939ac345e43fef164c178/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f4d6963726f76657273652d626c756576696f6c6574)

 ## Description

-This project is about creating 2 different sorting functions 'sort' and 'sort_by' which may take an array as parameter, and sort it in orders based on the Project Requirements.
+This project is about replicating Enumerable functions present in Ruby.
+These functions are my_each, my_each_with_index, my_select, my_all?, my_none, my_count, my_map, my_inject and multiply_els.

 ## Built With